dhthwy/r/README.md

 "
 It's fine :)

-The gangbanging against me effectively chooses to cut me out.
+The gangbanging against me effectively chooses to cut out my side.

 That's what that was.
 That's what that other thing was.
 That's what that was.
 Etc.